syncfusion-content/maui-docs/MAUI/TreeView/expand-collapse.md

 By default, the items in the treeview will be in a collapsed state.
 You can define how the nodes should be expanded when loading the TreeView by using the `AutoExpandMode` property.

 The `AutoExpandMode` property is only applicable in bound mode.
-In the unbound mode, you need to set the `IsExpanded` property to `true` when creating the nodes in order for them to be in the expanded state when the TreeView is loaded
+In the unbound mode, you need to set the `IsExpanded` property to `true` when creating the nodes in order for them to be in the expanded state when the TreeView is loaded.

 * `None` : All items are collapsed when loaded.
 * `RootNodesExpanded` : Expands only the root item when loaded.